Jalvz1/Jalvz1/README.md

 # Hello there,

-I'm a senior Computer Science student at the University of Houston (graduating May 2026) who enjoys building software that solves real problems.
+I'm a senior Computer Science student at the University of Houston (graduating May 2026) who enjoys building software that solves problems.

 I am focused on full-stack development and have been exploring machine learning/AI